rjspencer/docs/theming.md

 :	define how many items are on this page

 	This option is only useful if you are using multiple modules with both `limit`s and `offset`s.
 You need to explicitiy set how many items are on the current page, or pagination will return unexpected results

+### Variables

+TotalVideoPlaylists
+: the total amount of video playlists

 ## VideoPlaylistView
 A view for a single video playlist